salixc/starter-hugo-academic/content/project/example/index.md

 ---
 title: Entity Matching
-summary: Imagine searching for hotels from two tourism websites.
-There should be many same hotels but with slightly different information in names or addresses.
-So, if we are conducting a big data processing task in the field of tourism, like building a knowledge graph, we are likely to face the problem that entities from different data sources are either same or different.
-When we need to integrate these data, it is important to find the same entities and remove duplicates.
+summary: When searching for hotels on two tourism websites, you'll often encounter similar hotels with slight variations in names or addresses.
+This poses a challenge when performing big data tasks in the tourism sector, such as constructing KG.
+Identifying identical entities and eliminating duplicates becomes crucial during the data integration process.
 # tags:
 #   - Deep Learning
 # date: '2016-04-27T00:00:00Z'